MileHacker Logo

 • A visit to the island itself takes approximately 1.5-2 hours, including exploration of the ruins.

-• A combined boat tour from Copacabana that includes both Isla del Sol (northern part) and Isla de la Luna can span a full day (6-8 hours).
+• A combined boat a trip from Copacabana that has both Isla del Sol (northern part) and Isla de la Luna can span a full day (6-8 hours).

 • Consider your pace and interest in historical sites when estimating time.